dustedmtl/lastu/USAGE.md

    - the use of the LIKE operator is generally not recommended
    - for IN, the value may contain comma-separated values
  - numeric: `=` `!=` `<` `>` `<=` `>=`

+The `LIKE` can be used if the above functions do not suffice.
+This operators allows the querying of any string property using a wildcard syntax, where the wildcard is `%`.

+Examples:
+ - `lemma like voi%`
+   - lemma starts with string `voi`
+ - `form like %ta%`
+   - form contains the substring `ta`
+   - note the difference to the operator `middle`!